dotnet/ai-samples/src/build-2024/docs/Exercise/04 Add Logging.md

       using Microsoft.SemanticKernel.ChatCompletion;
       ```

-1. Add the  the following code : Model name and create builder
+1. Add the following code : Model name and create builder

       ```csharp
       var openAIChatCompletionModelName = "gpt-4-turbo"; // this could be other models like "gpt-4o".